-The CTHB student body is actively involved every year in the National Science Week.
-During this week, the CTHB students spark the enthusiasm of learners for science through the use of interesting, and sometimes outrageous, experiments.
-Students and staff of the CTHB are also regularly participating in official exhibitions and school visits during which they present their research and inform the public about the different research areas of the programme.
+The CPHB student body is actively involved every year in the National Science Week.
+During this week, the CPHB students spark the enthusiasm of learners for science through the use of interesting, and sometimes outrageous, experiments.
+Students and staff of the CPHB are also regularly participating in official exhibitions and school visits during which they present their research and inform the public about the different research areas of the programme.

 (See "Information Nuggets" for more interesting stories)